webonise/configise/README.md

 If any of those files do not exist, they are silently skipped over.

-In the first phase, "loading", the files from the `./config` directory are loaded into the configuration object, and they are expected to export their configuration using `modules.exports=` (see "Getting Started" above).
+In the first phase, "loading", the files from the config directory are loaded into the configuration object, and they are expected to export their configuration using `modules.exports=` (see "Getting Started" above).
 The properties of the resulting objects are copied into the configuration object using [Underscore's `extend`](http://underscorejs.org/#extend), with files earlier on the list being overwritten by files later on the list.

 The second phase, "deriving", generates values for unspecified keys based on the configuration object.
-The phase starts by loading the files from the `./config/derived` directory into a new object, called the "derivation object".
+The phase starts by loading the files from the `derived` subdirectory into a new object, called the "derivation object".
 The derivation object is expected to be a mapping of names onto functions.
 Each of those functions should take one argument, which will be the configuration object, and return a value for that key.
 For each key that is in the derivation object but not in the configuration object, the key's derivation function is invoked and the configuration object's key is assigned to the resulting value.
 (It's really a lot simpler than it sounds: check the code.)

 The third phase, "verifying", validates values for keys in the configuration object.
-The phase starts by loading the files in the `./config/verify` directory into a new object, called the "verification object".
+The phase starts by loading the files in the `verify` subdirectory into a new object, called the "verification object".
 The verification object is expected to be a mapping of names onto functions.
 Each of those functions should take one argument, which is the value of that key in the configuration object, and return a truthy value.
 For each key in the verification object, the key's verification function is invoked.
 If it returns something that isn't coerced to `true`, an error is thrown.